City of Terrace Safety Plan – COVID-19

 - Access will be limited and controlled to all COT buildings.
 This includes contractors, delivery persons, members of the public, etc.;

 - Signage visible to the public indicating number of customers allowed at one time;

 - Hand sanitizer will be available at front entrance for public to use when entering facility;

 - Indicators on floor showing flow of pedestrian traffic;

-- Meetings will be by appointment only or conducted via phone, etc.;
+- Meetings with consultants, etc. will be by appointment only or conducted via phone, Teams, etc.;

 - Staff desks socially distant from each other.

 7. Mask Requirement – December 3, 2021 – Public Health Order

 All City employees will be required to wear a mask while at the worksite during these circumstances:

 - All employees who are travelling more than 1 to a vehicle